 When employment ends, you may convert all or part of the life insurance coverage into an individual policy.
 Dependents who lose eligibility for life insurance coverage may convert optional dependent life insurance to an individual policy.
-This provision does not apply to retired employees or their dependents.

 You must submit an application and remit the first premium within 31 days after the termination of the life insurance coverage.
 Coverage under the individual policy will become effective the day after the group life insurance coverage ends.